SAN JACINTO DAY FESTIVAL AND BATTLE REENACTMENTs

 The living history demonstration area along the north side of the San Jacinto Monument and Reflection Pool, will be the focus of the reenactments on Saturday, April 18, staffed by reenactors in period costume, with support personnel in modern clothes.
 The demonstrations create an immersive experience utilizing all the senses.
 Planned demonstrations and participatory activities allow visitors/students to interact directly with the past.
 Reenactors engaging in demonstrations and routine activities (cooking food, checking weapons, etc.) create a more immersive sensory experience, engaging with visitors’ sense of sight, smell and sound and allows visitor interaction with reenactors on their own terms.

-In addition to the ongoing living history demonstrations taking place, four distinct reenactments portraying specific events during the San Jacinto campaign will take place on Saturday.
+In addition to the ongoing living history demonstrations taking place, five distinct reenactments portraying specific events during the San Jacinto campaign will take place on Saturday.
 Each reenactment is an act in the San Jacinto Saga.
 Act 1, The Texas Navy; Act 2, the Runaway Scrape; Act 3, the skirmish of April 20th; Act 4, the Battle of San Jacinto and of course Act 5 the surrender of the Mexican Army and the capture of Santa Anna.
 These reenactments will focus interpretation on the San Jacinto Campaign and will serve to continually draw people back to the living history encampment.

 Festival goers are encouraged to visit the museum inside the monument.
 There are modest fees for the elevator ride, movie and special exhibit.
 Donations are always appreciated.